I

 dua to the Names

-This is not to say that Seagull was especially wise.
-In fact, she was too gifted with a knack for telling near-futures, and this made her complacent and over-confident in her estimations about the world, and she, too, disregarded the lessons of the shore.
+This is not to say that Seagull was wise.
+In fact, she was too gifted with a knack for telling near-futures, and this made her complacent, over-confident in her estimations about the world, and she, too, disregarded the lessons of the shore.

-More pleasing than the ballyhoo or solemn tide, Seagull passed her youth in the company of fairies: Splendid, sparkling creatures of all variety of talent and strangeness.
-She made friends with Pease Blossom and the jaybird and the sugarcane master and the Cunning Boar, and all the singers and shadow-folk who danced and played there in there slurred periphery of city and beach.
-In time, she even did that most-cliche of mortal-strayed-in-Faerie things—fall in love.
+More pleasing than the ballyhoo or the solemn tide, Seagull passed her youth in the company of fairies: Splendid, sparkling creatures of all variety and strangeness who pranced in the gossamer veil between the real world and Deep Magic.
+She made friends with Pease Blossom and the Jaybird and the Sugarcane Master and the Cunning Boar, and all the singers and shadow-folk who danced and played there in there slurred periphery of the world.
+In time, she even did that most-cliche of mortal-strayed-in-Faerie things: Fall in love.
+Each bit of it she got to glimpse just before it happened, savoring it all like the smell before the bite.

-There was shame, being mortal among the fae.
-So surrounded by brilliant and beautiful creatures, all bigger and brighter and seemingly more alive than she, it was hard not to notice the mundanity of the self.
-Her pale and muted colors, her oafish gait.
-Her dimness.
+There was shame, of course, in being a mortal among the fae.
+So surrounded by brilliant and beautiful creatures, all bigger and brighter and seemingly more alive than she, it was hard not to notice the mundanity of the self: Her pale and muted colors, her oafish gait.
+An overall “dimness.”
 But she liked the faeries more than she disliked comparing herself to them.
-And for their part, though they would eventually outgrow her—all but the jaybird—they were kind always, and for all petty woes it could never be said that Faerie did not treat her well.
+And for their part, though they would eventually outgrow her—all but the Jaybird—they were kind always, and for all her petty woes it could never be said that Faerie did not treat her well.

-Steadily it came that her faerie companions moved on, chasing new songs and ideas deeper into the magic lands, where Seagull could not follow.
+Steadily it came that her fair friends moved on, chasing new songs and ideas deeper into the magic lands where Seagull could not follow.
 And eventually, inevitably, the faerie who had been her lover left for Deep Magic, too.

-He was a warm, tall, sturdy sort of fae named Lightbuilder.
+He was a tall, warm, sturdy sort of fae named Lightbuilder.
 Enduringly kind and clever in ways both men and spirits could admire.
-It was natural that he would outgrow this place on the shallow edge of magic and reality, and with it the stray mortal he had found, though he did not mean to hurt her as he went.
-So he lingered, and left her with best that he could think to offer.
+It was natural that he would outgrow this place on the shallow edge of magic and the real, and with it the stray mortal he had found there, though he did not mean to hurt her as he went.

 Then he was gone into Deep Magic.